Nervosys/Botnix/docs/stdenv/multiple-output.chapter.md

 Here you find how to write a derivation that produces multiple outputs.

-In nixpkgs there is a framework supporting multiple-output derivations.
+In botpkgs there is a framework supporting multiple-output derivations.
 It tries to cover most cases by default behavior.
-You can find the source separated in `<nixpkgs/pkgs/build-support/setup-hooks/multiple-outputs.sh>`; it’s relatively well-readable.
+You can find the source separated in `<botpkgs/pkgs/build-support/setup-hooks/multiple-outputs.sh>`; it’s relatively well-readable.
 The whole machinery is triggered by defining the `outputs` attribute to contain the list of desired output names (strings).

 ```nix
 outputs = [ "bin" "dev" "out" "doc" ];